-Foot drop is the inability to dorsiflex the foot - so, to pull the foot up.
+Foot drop is the inability to dorsiflex the foot, so, to pull the foot up.
 Foot drop often presents as people saying that they are tripping over themselves.
-Essentially, it is hard to clear the foot, so people after they go for a long walk might find that they start to trip over themselves.
-As the foot drop gets worse, then that can become more pronounced and more profound and often people will develop a steppage gait - which is basically you have to heighten the leg up in order to clear the foot as you're walking.
+Essentially, it’s hard to clear the foot, so people might, after they go for a long walk they might find that they start to trip over themselves.
+As the foot drop gets worse, then that can become more pronounced and more profound and often people will develop a steppage gait, which is basically you have to hike the leg up in order to clear the foot as you're walking.

-When the problem is coming from the spine, typically will be an L5 radiculopathy - an irritation around the L5 nerve.
-And that irritation comes, in general, from the same kinds of things that can also cause pain going into the leg, which are things like herniated discs, like spondylolisthesis, facet joint arthropathy, spinal stenosis - essentially narrowing of the space where the nerves exit the spine, which can then put pressure or irritation around that nerve and then leads to the lack of communication between that nerve and the muscles that are supposed to do the job of lifting up the foot.
+When the problem is coming from the spine, typically will be an L5 radiculopathy, irritation around the L5 nerve.
+And that irritation it comes, in general, from the same kinds of things that can also cause pain going down into the leg, which are things like herniated discs, spondylolisthesis, facet joint arthropathy, spinal stenosis, essentially narrowing of the space where the nerves exit the spine, which can then put pressure or irritation around that nerve and then leads to a lack of communication between that nerve and the muscles that are supposed to do the job of lifting up the foot.

 Often, but not always, there'll be an accompaniment of pain, numbness, tingling, but sometimes it can just present as foot drop in the absence of other symptoms.